d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/information-theory.md

 * Information theory is a field of study about encoding, decoding, transmitting, and manipulating information.
 * Entropy is the unit to measure how much information is presented in different signals.
 * KL divergence can also measure the divergence between two distributions.
-* Cross Entropy can be viewed as an objective function of multi-class classification.
-Minimizing cross entropy loss is equivalent to maximizing the log-likelihood function.
+* Cross-entropy can be viewed as an objective function of multi-class classification.
+Minimizing cross-entropy loss is equivalent to maximizing the log-likelihood function.

 ## Exercises